sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-offboarding.md

 - **Manager name**
   - of person leaving Sourcegraph
 - **HRBP**
   - People Partner responsible for the exit.
+See alignment [here](../index.md#people-partner-alignment).
 An option will be selected from a list.
 - **Employment type**
   - of person leaving Sourcegraph.
 An option will be selected from a list.
 - **Department**